jon-adams/demo-provider-directory/README.md

 ## To-do/dev plan

-* AngularJS directives and controller
+* ✓ AngularJS directives and controller
-* AngularJS markup
+* ✓ AngularJS markup
-* CRUD
+* ✓ CRUD
-  * Read-only display
+  * ✓ Read-only display
-  * Deletion
+  * ✓ Deletion
-  * Creation
+  * ✓ Creation
-* Sorting
+* ✓ Sorting
-* Search, if time permits
+* ✓ Search
 * Inline editing, if time permits

 ## Requirements

 * ✓ Should load the hard-coded data into the existing data section on page load.
-* Should have the ability to create providers that will immediately prepend to the list on submit.
+* ✓ Should have the ability to create providers that will immediately prepend to the list on submit.
 * ✓ Should have the ability to remove selected providers from the list.
 * ✓ Should have the ability to sort the list by any of the fields, both ascending and descending.
 * ✓ Type ahead searching is a nice to have.
 * ✓ Should not require a web server, and should be able to run offline.
-* Last Name, First Name and Email Address are required fields.
+* ✓ Last Name, First Name and Email Address are required fields.
 * ✓ All data exchanges should be in JSON format.